 RESNET uses the Home Energy Rating System (HERS) to rate a home's energy efficiency.
-The HERS Index illustrates a range that can be used to compare the energy use of two homes.
+The HERS Index illustrates a range of numbers, or scores, that can be used to compare the energy use of two homes.

 Computer software, such as REM/Rate, is used to analyze the results of an in-depth assessment of an existing home or the components of a new home design.
 The assessment includes analysis and inspection of:

 Specialized diagnostic equipment, such as a blower door and duct blaster, help to provide detailed measurements of the energy efficiency issues.
 In addition to yielding an energy rating, the report will provide a cost benefit/analysis, with expected return on investment for suggested repairs and upgrades.
 This makes it easier for the homeowner to prioritize recommended treatments.

 RESNET has grown in popularity as a result of its far-reaching impacts.
 Here are several examples of groups that use the HERS score: